Chao-Xi/jxazurebook/docs/az104/6network.md

 ![Alt Image Text](../images/az104_6_1.png "Body image")

-virtual network is an isolated network space on the Azure cloud that we can utilize to provide private and public addressing for our resources.
-Now, inside of the Azure cloud, we have this isolated network, and it is isolated specifically from other users of virtual networks inside of the Azure cloud
+virtual network is an **<mark>isolated network space</mark>** on the Azure cloud that we can utilize to provide **private and public addressing for our resources.** Now, inside of the Azure cloud, we have this isolated network, and it is isolated specifically from other users of virtual networks inside of the Azure cloud

 ### Describing Virtual Networks (VNets)

 **Main goal in networks**

-* Provide both an isolated network space where resources can communicate privately, but also to provide public connectivity to the outside internet and outside networks in cases in which we want to peer networks between different data centers, **so that we can have multiple private networks that our organization is using**.
+* Provide both an **isolated network space where resources can communicate privately**, but also to provide public connectivity to the outside internet and outside networks in cases in which we want to peer networks between different data centers, **so that we can have multiple private networks that our organization is using**.

-**virtual network**
+### **virtual network**

 * Network address space and break subnet it down into different subnets, breaking it into subnet address spaces that allow us to then put resources like **virtual machines inside of this address space**.
-* Virtual machines will have private IP addresses, and potentially public IP addresses, depending on the **IP configurations of the network interface card that is associated with the virtual machine**.
+* Virtual machines will have **<mark>private IP addresses**, and potentially **public IP addresses</mark>**, depending on the **IP configurations of the network interface card that is associated with the virtual machine**.
-* Control traffic by allowing or denying specific traffic using network security groups that we can place on the subnet or on the network interface of a resource.
+* Control traffic by allowing or denying specific traffic using <mark>network security groups</mark> that we can place on the subnet or on the network interface of a resource.
 * **Network security groups can be used to control both the private networking and the public networking traffic that is occurring on this network**.
 * Public IP address for resources. can put a public IP address for these resources and associate it with the configurations on the **network interface card** so that we have a publicly routable address so that provides **both the private networking and the public networking for our virtual network**.
-* By default, with virtual networks is **routes that allow access both for public connectivity and routes that allow access for private connectivity within our networks**
+* **By default,** with virtual networks is **routes that allow access both for public connectivity and routes that allow access for private connectivity within our networks**
-*

 ![Alt Image Text](../images/az104_6_2.png "Body image")

-**Isolated Network**
+* **Isolated Network**

 VNets are isolated networks on the Azure cloud

-**Private Network Access**
+* **Private Network Access**

 Provides private connectivity between resources like VMs or App Service

-**Network Integration**
+* **Network Integration**

-Allows connectivity between VNets, on-prem networks, and remote user devices
+Allows connectivity between VNets, on-prem networks, and remote user devices

 ### Components of Virtual Networks